2024-01-06 09:52:00

 At the same time, environmental dangers are putting considerable pressure on Tabarka’s coral reefs.
 Climate change, marine pollution and the destruction of coral habitats are putting marine biodiversity at risk and directly affecting the livelihoods of local fishermen.
 It is therefore imperative to establish marine protected areas, promote sustainable fishing practices and raise awareness of environmental issues in the local community in order to guarantee the sustainability of this precious natural resource.

 Furthermore, the threat to local crafts accentuates economic and cultural risks.
-The gradual disappearance of traditional skills and jobs linked to the coral industry could have devastating impacts on local communities.
+The gradual disappearance of traditional skills and jobs linked to the coral industry might have devastating impacts on local communities.
 Supportive initiatives are essential, including training programs to preserve artisanal skills, the promotion of responsible tourism focused on local crafts and the diversification of income sources to ensure the resilience of communities in the face of economic changes.

 1704585055